2025 EARLY BIRD SALE NOW ON!

 Welcome to Naples!

 Meet your host at Naples airport and transfer to the charming hamlet of Cava de' Tirreni, tucked into a beautiful location in the Lattari Mountains, overlooking the sea.
-Join your guide and fellow adventurers for a welcome briefing and enjoy a leisurely walk through the historic centre and to the amazing Badia di Cava, one of the most impressive monuments of Southern Italy.
+In the afternoon, meet your guide at the hotel for a welcome briefing.
+Before dinner, you may wish to enjoy a leisurely walk through the historic centre and to the amazing Badia di Cava, one of the most impressive monuments of Southern Italy.
 Settle into your comfortable hotel and prepare for the adventure to come.

 Day 2